RoyalIcing/Orb/site/concepts/core-webassembly.md

 # Core WebAssembly

+Orb targets Core WebAssembly, also known as WebAssembly 1.0.

 WebAssembly is a low level language.
 Variables are integers or floats, 32 or 64-bit.

 You can import values as globals or import functions from the outside world (known as the host).